microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

   - Open the project in VS Code using `code .`
   - If you are using Visual Studio Code, make sure you change your Python interpreter (CTRL+SHIFT+P) to select the project/virtual environment that you just created.

+For more information, see [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

 #### Cloud Environment

-If you plan to work with the Jupyter notebooks in Azure, you can [upload the `Notebooks` folder in your `Resources.zip` file to an Azure Machine Learning Workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-files?view=azureml-api-2) to take advantage of Azure Compute.
+If you are not interested or able to set up a Jupyter Notebook environment on your local worksation, you can set one up in the cloud with Azure Machine Learning Studio and take advantage of Azure Compute power.

+For more information, see: [Run Jupyter Notebooks in your Workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks?view=azureml-api-2)

+Once you have an Azure Machine Learnin Studio Workspace set up, you can upload the contents of the `/Notebooks` folder in your `Resources.zip` file to it.
+For more information on this, see: [How to create and manage files in your workspace](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-files?view=azureml-api-2)

 ### Setup Azure OpenAI